 I’m sure I read somewhere, along time ago, that when people were surveyed about music in training videos, the replies were usually about the same.
 25% liked it, 50% were neutral, and 25% didn’t like it.
 I think that’s about right.

 Whatever you do, it’s not going to please everyone.
 But again, we have the option of turning the music off.
 The important thing here is that the video ‘stands on its own’ without the music.

-We have two more video which we will be releasing shortly, both with soundtracks.
 It’s an exciting new direction for us.
-There’s a lot of experimentation but the one thing that’s sticking out at the moment is that the music must match the action on the ‘stage’, and off the shelf soundtracks just can’t do that with the same flexibility.
+There’s a lot of experimentation but the one thing that’s sticking out at the moment is that the music in training videos must match the action on the ‘stage’, and off the shelf soundtracks just can’t do that with the same flexibility.